Frequently Asked Questions

 1659 W Lugonia Ave., Redlands, 92374

-Whether you have an internship, or will be employed during your stay in the U.S., or whether you wish to obtain a driver's license, you will need to obtain a Social Security card.
-The application is available at the local Social Security Administration Office or via the SSA web site.
+You will need to obtain a Social Security card if you have an internship or employment in the U.S. The application is available at the local Social Security Administration Office or via the SSA web site.
 Before you visit the Social Security Office, pick up a letter of endorsement from the International Student Analyst.

 Open Monday through Friday 9 a.m. to 4 p.m.